dreamertheat/Flutterdam/README.md

 **Flutterdam** is a reference code for starters, refreshers and advance Flutter developers.

-The goal is to create effective, bite size and concise code snippets for everyone to use.
+The goal is to create effective Flutter skeleton, bite size and concise code snippets for everyone to use.